Los Angeles schools shut down as staff strike for better pay - KESQ

 Teachers waged a six-day strike in 2019 over pay and contract issues but schools remained open.

-Associated Press writers John Antczak in Los Angeles and Collin Binkley in Washington contributed to this report.
+Associated Press writers John Antczak in Los Angeles and Collin Binkley, Sarah Brumfield and Josh Boak in Washington contributed to this report.